amalumian/www.malumian.dev/_posts/2024-08-08-the-road-to-react.md

 While I agree that studying documentation is beneficial, especially for experienced programmers, beginners may struggle to understand the purpose of a library when encountering it for the first time.
 Therefore, a book can be an excellent starting point.

 Now, let's consider the pros of the book.
 First and foremost, Robin Wieruch is an exceptional teacher who explains complex concepts in simple language — a rare skill among programmers.
-The book includes detailed illustrations, code samples, and numerous footnotes to Robin's articles that provide in-depth coverage of React.
+The book includes detailed illustrations, code samples, and numerous footnotes to [Robin's articles](https://www.robinwieruch.de/blog/){:target="_blank"} that provide in-depth coverage of React.

 Some reviews on Goodreads mention insufficient coverage of certain topics, but I believe this stems from readers not exploring the footnotes, which contain valuable information.